 Start Time: 9:00am

 There’s only one way to register and that’s electronically.
 Go to http://ultrasignup.com and sign up there.
 The cost for the race is $65.77 through October 1st, then we raise the entry fee to $75.78, so get it in early.
 Why the odd entry fee amount?
 Mainly because the race director is kind of odd.
 You’ll be able to register online until November 1st.
-I’m going to go out on a limb and offer race day registration for this one.
-We might even be able to take credit cards for that.
-I should really jack up the price for race day registration, but I won’t, it’ll be $80.00 even.
+There will be race day registration again this year, it will be $80.00 even.
 That’s so we can make change easier.
 If you wait until race day to register, there is no guarantee of a shirt or any of the other goodies in your goody bag.

 State Park Waiver